Overview

 Speaker(s)

-In 2015, he was appointed NVFC State Director for South Dakota.
-Currently serving as Wildland committee member, as well as, a representative to the NFPA Wildland PPE committee.
+In 2015, he became an NVFC State Director for South Dakota.
+Currently serving as Wildland committee member.

 He and his wife, Dawn, are members of the South Dakota-Local Assistance State Team (SD-LAST).